RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

     - `redis_user_private.key` – the certificate's private key.

     {{<note>}}
-You must download the certificate using this button at this point.
-After the changes have been applied in the following steps the full bundle of public and private key will no longer be available for download.
+You must download the certificate using the button at this point.
+After your changes have been applied, the full bundle of public and private keys will no longer be available for download.
     {{</note>}}

 2. To apply your changes and enable TLS, select the **Save database** button: